 Often with stock a bit different from everyone else, with a very interesting Twitter account.
 You should check both out!

-Situated on the famous Vauxhall strip, in its recently completely refurbished arches of, a cabaret lounge and bar, Above The Stag Theatre, is an Off West End theatre with a focus on producing LGBT-themed theatre.
+Situated on the famous Vauxhall strip, in its recently completely refurbished arches, a cabaret lounge, and bar, Above The Stag Theatre, is an Off West End theatre with a focus on producing LGBT-themed theatre.